onox/orka/README.md

 like the pointer, keyboard, and gamepads, and windows that can display 3D graphics.
 It has a similar purpose as GLFW and SDL.

-- **Joysticks and gamepads**.
-Manage joysticks and gamepads.
-Analog axes can be filtered with a low-pass filter, dead zones can be removed, and axes and triggers can be inverted or normalized.
+- **Gamepads**.
+Apply mappings from
+[SDL gamecontroller database][url-sdl-gamecontroller-db],
+play force-feedback effects,
-It is possible to detect chords (groups of buttons), button sequences, and rapid button tapping.
+get the estimated orientation and angular velocity of the motion sensor, get the capacity and charging state of the battery, change the color of the LED, and detect chords (groups of buttons), button sequences, and rapid button tapping.

 - **Job graph processing system**.
 A job graph processing system provides